Educational Excellence Fund

 Can I spread my commitment over the year?

 Contributions may be setup on a reoccurring monthly basis online at www.ipsf.net.
-A gift paid in installments can ease the financial strain of a one-time donation and afford the donor the opportunity to make a larger contribution over time.
+A gift paid in installments can ease the financial strain of a one-time donation and provide our students with an ongoing source of support they can count on.

 What is the difference between PTA and IPSF?